Pricing + Booking

 - A 3% credit card processing fee if you choose to pay by credit card

-- $150 per hour for more than 3 hours of service
+- $150 per hour for more than two (2) hours of service

 - How far in advance do I need to book my event?

-Due to California state liquor laws, all events require an alcohol catering permit (Don’t worry!
-It’s only $25 and we take care of securing the permit for you.)
-All permit applications must be submitted a MINIMUM of one month in advance.
-We can always apply in less time than that.
-However, an approved permit is not guaranteed.
+If we are providing the alcohol, we must abide by California state liquor law which requires a special event catering permit (Don’t worry!
+It’s only $100 and we take care of securing the permit for you.)
+All permit applications must be submitted to the ABC (Alcoholic Beverage Control) a MINIMUM of one month in advance.
+We can apply inside that time frame, but an approved permit is not guaranteed.

 - Do you offer full bar catering?

-Bar catering is provided by our exclusive bar caterer, Wingman, and their bar catering company, Cocktail Collective Co.
-We are happy to connect you with a Cocktail Collective Co. representative to learn more.
+Bar catering is provided by our exclusive bar catering company.
+We are happy to connect you with a representative to learn more.

 - I'm sold!
 How do I book the trailer?

-Bookings are reserved on a first come, first serve basis.
+Bookings are reserved on a first-come, first-serve basis.
 A 50% deposit is required to secure your date.
-Click here to start the process.
+Click here to choose your city and start the process.
+Submitting an inquiry via our “Request Quote” does not secure your event.

 - Do you only serve bubbly?